alustan/terraform-controller/docs/design.md

 > - Scalability: Handle multiple infrastructure configurations efficiently.

-> - Extensibility: Allow easy addition of new features and backends.
+> - Extensibility: Allow easy addition of new features and backends using plugins.

 > - Reliability: Ensure robust error handling and retry mechanisms.